boscoh/pdbremix/readme.md

+title: pdbremix documentation
+---
+---
 # pdbremix

-`pdbremix` is a library for computational structural biology.
+`pdbremix` is a library for analyzing protein structures

 The library consists of: